saltman80/data-miner/README.md

 # Data Miner

 Data Miner is a Chrome extension that helps you scrape structured data from web pages and export it as CSV.
+In auto mode the extension collects only `<h1>` headings from the current page and immediately downloads them as a CSV file.

 ## Usage